 34. Embark on a wine tasting tour

 Indulge in Catalonia’s renowned wine culture by embarking on a wine tasting tour.
-Visit vineyards and wineries in the picturesque countryside surrounding Barcelona, learn about the winemaking process, and sample a variety of local wines.
-From robust reds to crisp whites, Catalonia’s wines are sure to delight your palate and provide a deeper appreciation for the region’s viticulture.
+Explore the scenic countryside near Barcelona, visit vineyards and wineries, and discover the winemaking process.
+Sample a range of local wines, from robust reds to crisp whites, and develop a greater appreciation for Catalonia’s viticulture.

 35. Take a day trip to the charming coastal town of Cadaques

 Escape to the idyllic coastal town of Cadaques, located on the Costa Brava.
 Known for its pristine beaches, picturesque streets, and white-washed houses, Cadaques offers a serene retreat from the bustling city.
 Explore the narrow winding streets, visit the charming art galleries, and relax at the waterfront cafes.
 Don’t miss the opportunity to visit the Casa-Museu Salvador Dali, the former residence of the renowned artist.
 It showcases his works and provides insight into his creative process.
 Enjoy the laid-back Mediterranean vibe and soak in the beauty of this enchanting seaside town.

 36. Dine at Placa Reial